Pasquale Schiattarella

-Biography
+Career

 Born in Mugnano di Napoli, Schiattarella started his career at Torino Calcio.
-Due to financial difficulty, the team originally promoted to Serie A in 2005 was expelled, and a new entity, Torino FC, was formed and re-admitted to 2005–06 Serie B, however, the contract with the old entity became void and Schiattarella was signed by Sampdoria along with Paolo Castellazzi instead of signing a new contract with the new company.
-However, in January 2006 he returned to Torino F.C.
+Due to financial difficulty, the team originally promoted to Serie A in 2005 was expelled, and a new entity, Torino FC, was formed and re-admitted to 2005–06 Serie B. However, the contract with the old entity became void and Schiattarella was signed by Sampdoria along with Paolo Castellazzi instead of signing a new contract with the new company.
+However, in January 2006 he returned to Torino.
 Arguably his best goal was scored from a distance of 40m, a shot that won the match.

 After A.C.
 Ancona went bankrupt, he left for Livorno on a free transfer in 2010.

 On 14 January 2014, Schiattarella was signed by Spezia for €700,000 transfer fee.

-On 29 July 2019, he signed a 3-year contract with Benevento.
+On 29 July 2019, he signed a three-year contract with Benevento.

 On 7 August 2021, he moved to Parma on a two-year contract.

 On 1 September 2022, Schiattarella returned to Benevento.

+On 1 September 2023, Schiattarella signed a two-year contract with Potenza.

+On 24 October 2024, Schiattarella terminated his player contract with Potenza by mutual consent and retired from playing.
+At the same time he was hired as an assistant coach for Potenza's under-19 squad.

 Personal life

-On 14 January 2021 he tested positive for COVID-19.
+On 14 January 2021, he tested positive for COVID-19.